aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 * The system relies on move_base for the robot movements.
 Moreover, due to the chosen architecture, it is not possible to use the robot odometry in order to establish whether the target has been reached.
 The drawback is that the move_base package sometime takes a lot of time to label the target as reached, keeping the robot waiting in position.

 # <a name="S-PTI"></a>Possible Technical Improvements
-This project was developed with the aim of being possible to implement, improve and change features during the time.
+This project was developed with the aim of being possible to implement and improve new features and as well change the already exiting during the time.
 Some further work which could improve the performance of the application could be the following.
  * The procedure for avoiding the wall could be improved, making it more linear in slowing down and accelerating back the robot.
  * The image processing could be improved to be more perming and stable with the balls: meaning that while centering the radius should not decrease and thus the detection remain unaffected.
  * The robot max speed could be considered in the joint limit velocity and effort, leaving it out of the code, resulting in a less robot dependent code.